-Our dual-degree BS/MS program enables students to obtain a bachelor’s degree in nursing and advance to a master’s degree that prepares you to be advanced practice nurses serving in roles such as nurse practitioners, midwives, educators, informaticists, or nurse managers.
+Our dual-degree BS/MS program enables students to obtain a bachelor’s degree in nursing and advance to a master’s degree that prepares them to be advanced practice nurses serving in roles such as nurse practitioners, nurse-midwives, informaticists, or clinical research nurses.

 - Nursing Informatics

-During the final semester in the BS Program, students admitted to the dual degree program may substitute 3 or 6 nursing elective credits with 3 or 6 approved graduate credits, which meet requirements for the BS degree allowing for a reduction of required master's degree course work.
+During the final semester in the BS program, students admitted to the dual degree program may substitute three or six nursing elective credits with three or six approved graduate credits, which meet requirements for the BS degree allowing for a reduction of the required master's degree course work.
 (Credits earned as baccalaureate dual degree students will replace elective credits otherwise required for BS degree completion.)

-If offered admission to the (BS/MS) Dual Degree Program, baccalaureate students will be advised on graduate course registration and are only authorized to register as so designated.
-Admitted (BS/MS) Dual Degree students have the opportunity to register for a maximum of 6 graduate credits, up to 2 of the below courses by advisement.
+If offered admission to the (BS/MS) Dual-Degree Program, baccalaureate students will be advised on graduate course registration and are only authorized to register as so designated.
+Admitted (BS/MS) Dual-Degree students have the opportunity to register for a maximum of six graduate credits, up to two of the below courses by advisement.

 The syllabus for N41.2005 is intended for graduate students in nursing.
 The course provides the foundations necessary to understand elementary biostatistics and applications of biostatistics in the medical literature.
 It will concentrate on the interpretation and comprehension of graphical and statistical techniques that are essential components to medical research.
 The ability to understand basic arithmetic and high school algebra is required.